 After 30-45 minutes, the wax should begin melting.
 Add more wax, pressing the wax down with a small measuring cup or spoon until full.
-Place the lid on the slow-cooker and "cook" the jars for another hour (give or take a few minutes--soy melts quickly, beeswax takes longer to melt), until fully melted.
+Place the lid on the slow-cooker and "cook" the jars for another hour or until fully melted (soy melts quickly, beeswax takes longer to melt).

 Carefully remove the jars from the slow-cooker using a hot pad holder or a towel.
 Let the candles rest for 10 minutes.

 If you'd like to add an essential oil, in a small bowl, stir together 1 tsp of liquid coconut oil and 50 drops of essential oil.
 Pour the mixture into the candles and stir.
 If you're using fragrance oil, no coconut oil is needed--follow the instructions from the supplier.

 Place one wick in each jar, holding up the tops of the wicks with clothespins or mechanical pencils or pens using the clip portion.
 This will keep the wicks from moving in the liquid wax.

 Let the candles rest until cool and solid (about 30 minutes).